Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Introduction

 \section{Introduction}

-Although the development of tools to better understand the geometric structure of datasets is not a new endeavor, it has regained significant attention in the past decade, primarily due to advancements in high-dimensional statistics.
+Due to recent advances in high-dimensional statistics, there is a renewed interest in developing tools to better understand the geometric structure of datasets.
 Numerous multivariate quantiles and statistical depth functions have been proposed to establish ranks and identify outliers in multivariate data.
 While quantiles are defined analytically using the inverse of the cumulative distribution function, depth functions take a more geometric approach, employing halfspaces, paraboloids, and projections to measure centrality from a global perspective.
 This results in an ordering of observations from the center outward.
 Consequently, the philosophies behind quantiles and depth functions appear to be distinct.
 However, both concepts offer a geometric perspective on ordering in a multivariate setup.
 In fact, in the case of univariate data, quantiles and depth functions are conceptually related through a functional relationship, making them inseparable.

 These geometric tools of depths and quantiles offer nonparametric descriptions of a data set in a multidimensional space, making them quite useful for statistical inference problems (e.g. \cite{Serfling2006}), among which classification and regression (see e.g. \cite{Cuevas2007,Dutta2016,Hubert2010,Hallin2010,Paindaveine2012,Rousseeuw2004,Struyf1999}), for learning theory (see e.g. \cite{Bousquet2002,Koltchinskii2002,Koltchinskii2006,Koltchinskii2011,Panchenko2003,Gine2006}), for bootstrap (e.g. \cite{Cuevas2006}), outliers or anomaly detection (e.g. \cite{Staerman2022}), applications to geometry (e.g. \cite{Kong2012}) and multivariate risk analysis.